cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues.md

 Inspect split tunnel settings and ensure all of the sites traffic is either inside/outside the tunnel.
 Have the customer save their custom DNS records for Exclude mode, and then advise the customer to restore the default set of IPs for Exclude mode.
 Note here, that any entry you have manually added to the Split Tunnels list will be permanently deleted.
 The change will take effect immediately.

 **To resolve the issue:**

-Advise the customer to add the custom DNS entries for Exclude mode afterwards.
+add the custom DNS entries for Exclude mode